top of page

 Game Design

-• Implemented a progression system to enhance player retention and drive repeat visits to the park.
+• Architected a cross-session progression system driving player retention and repeat park visits

 Narrative Design